-Without further ado, these are 10 tailors in Singapore I’ve personally tailored garments from that won’t break the bank.
-The tailors listed below are in ascending order of price.
-I would like to emphasize that the tailors are not ranked in any particular order, so do take the time to read through my comments on each tailor to better know their strengths and weaknesses.
-This is probably the most comprehensive guide on local tailors out there currently – there are other listicles out there, but none whereby the writer personally tailored from all the mentioned tailors.
+The 12 tailors listed below are in ascending order of price.
+This is probably the most comprehensive guide on local tailors online – there are other listicles out there, but none whereby the writer personally tailored from all the mentioned tailors.

-Update: I’m pleased to offer curated tailoring packages – partnering with some of the below-mentioned tailors – on The Shiok Shop.
-If you’re looking for bang-for-buck deals, do check out the webstore.
+Update: I’m pleased to offer curated tailoring packages, partnering with some of the tailors mentioned below, on The Shiok Shop.
+If you’re looking for bang-for-your-buck deals, be sure to check out the webstore.

 The “affordable tailor” segment is by far the most saturated space in the local tailoring industry.
-If you’re active on Facebook, you would probably have seen a barrage of “$399 suit promotion” advertisements by multiple tailors.
-Unfortunately, most of these tailors (in my opinion) often deliver sub-par products, and are staffed by inexperienced part-timers.
-To find out more on what to look out for when buying a suit, read my tailoring guide here.
-I’ve been to most of these affordable tailors in Singapore and based on my personal experience, have shortlisted five.
-If you’re on a budget, do check out the tailors below!
+Unfortunately, most of these tailors often deliver sub-par products and are staffed by inexperienced part-timers.
+For more on what to look out for when buying a suit, read my tailoring guide here.
+I’ve been to most of these affordable tailors in Singapore and have shortlisted three based on my experience.

 1) Mohan’s Custom Tailors

-There’s no shortage of affordable tailors in Orchard – there’s probably over a dozen of them just in Far East Plaza alone.
-Having been situated at Far East Plaza since the shopping mall opened in 1982, Mohan’s stands out from the many tailors there.
+There’s no shortage of affordable tailors in Orchard – there are probably over a dozen in Far East Plaza alone.
+Having been situated at Far East Plaza since the shopping mall opened in 1982, Mohan’s stands out from the many tailors there with its rich history and experience.

 Basted Fitting: Depends.
 Mohan’s starts with a muslin fit, and depending on whether the muslin fit is satisfactory, there may or may not be a basted fit.
-A Muslin fit is similar to a basted fitting, with the difference being that while a basted fitting uses the cloth that you chose, a muslin-fitting garment is often fashioned out of a cheaper material.
-Muslin fitting is sometimes used by tailors to save costs and wastage.
+A Muslin fit is similar to a basted fitting, with the difference being that while a basted fitting uses the cloth you chose, a muslin-fitting garment is often fashioned out of a cheaper material.
+Tailors sometimes use muslin fitting to save costs and wastage.

-Price: Suits at Mohan’s start from $350.
-Just for my readers, Mohan’s is offering a free shirt with every suit purchase!
-Simply quote “WAHSOSHIOK” whilst making your appointment or flash this post while at the store to enjoy the complimentary shirt.
+Price: Suits at Mohan’s start from $375.
+For my readers, Mohan’s offers a free shirt with every suit purchase (worth $85).
+Quote “WAHSOSHIOK” when making your appointment, or flash this post while at the store to enjoy the complimentary shirt.

-Recommended: While suits at Mohan’s start at $250, I recommend topping up for the $450 half-canvassed mixed wool suit, which comes with a free polyester cotton shirt.
-For those looking for better material (important if you’re planning on wearing the suit/shirt frequently), my advice would be to go for the $650 half-canvassed full wool suit, with a free full cotton shirt included.
+Recommended: While suits at Mohan’s technically start at $375, that’s the bottom of the barrel.
+I recommend going for at least the $450 half-canvassed mixed wool suit, which comes with a free polyester cotton shirt.
+For those seeking higher-quality materials (essential if you plan to wear the suit or shirt frequently), I recommend opting for the $650 half-canvassed, full-wool suit, which includes a complimentary full-cotton shirt.
 The $200 increment may be substantial, but it is worth it.

 Location: 14 Scotts Road, #02-73 Far East Plaza, Singapore 228213

 Reviews: I reviewed my experience at Mohan’s Custom Tailors here, and the suit and shirt I got here.
-I also reviewed a new single-breasted suit (pictured above) from Mohan’s here.
+I also reviewed a single-breasted suit from Mohan’s here, and a burgundy single-breasted suit (pictured above) here.

-The Shiok Shop: Curated package deals from Mohan’s can be found here.
+The Shiok Shop: Curated package deals from Mohan’s are available here.
 In particular, I recommend the $900 Full Canvassed Reda Suit package and the $750 Back to Office package.

 2) Ehkay Corner Tailors

-Based in Orchard Plaza, Ehkay Corner has been offering great affordable suiting options since the 1980s.
+Based in Orchard Plaza, Ehkay Corner Tailors has been offering great affordable suiting options since the 1980s.

 Google Rating: 4.9/5